faizan9536/GHI-Data-Team-Skills-Task/README.md

 ```

 ### 2) ORS workbook
-As instructed in the assignment, use a **local copy** of the ORS workbook (do not edit shared Google files).
+As instructed in the assignment, use a **local copy** of the ORS workbook.

 ### 3) Run the notebook
 Open **`HIV_2015_impact_score_refined.ipynb`**, then set: